acbrun0/aihds/README.md

 ```

 ##### Example

+Train with CSV file monitoring IDs A1, B2, C3, and D4
+`./aihds --train baseline.csv --monitor A1,B2,C3,D4`

 Run in live mode with a saved model and show data in a server located at _url:port_
 `./aihds --live --model models/svm --streaming [url:port]`